jsoref/insomnia/packages/insomnia-smoke-test/README.md

 ## Contributing a smoke test?

-Smoke tests can potentially be flaky, and one attempt to avoid flaky tests in the default branch is to run the final implementation of a test atleast 20 times locally to prove its stability.
+Smoke tests can potentially be flaky, and one attempt to avoid flaky tests in the default branch is to run the final implementation of a test at least 20 times locally to prove its stability.
 If a test is unable to achieve this, it is very unlikely to be accepted into the test suite.

 You can repeat a test quickly by wrapping it with the following block:
 ```js